TheBeerkat/grafana-lgtm-auto-deploy/README.md

 ### Importing Dashboards

-After Grafana is running and you have an API key, import the dashboards:
+After Grafana is running and you have an API key (which you get by creating a service account), import the dashboards:

 ```bash
 ansible-playbook deploy-dashboards-playbook.yml